 was because I (unintentionally) hadlegacy-peer-deps=true

 in my global npm config on my other computer.
-I have updated the FAQs of this article with more details.GREAT post.
-I was struggling with this.
-I especially overlooked
+I have updated the FAQs of this article with more details.Thank you for your work.
+It helped me to move from Rollup to Vite.

 react/jsx-runtime